Dave-team/Knowledge-base/Health/Mindfullness.md

 ## Other mindfullness techniques
 - Focus on something and describe it in as much detail as possible.
 How it feels, looks, tastes, sounds.
 From all different angles in different contexts.
 - Step outside yourself and observe your mental process - am I being hijacked by anything?

+## Meditation findings
+- It's hard to focus when I already know I want to be doing things.
+I'm a morning person and just want to get started
+-